b-n-space/b-n-space/content/articles/housing_market.md

 we're seeing should help bring prices more closely in line with rents and other housing market fundamentals and that's a good thing."
 The thing is, FED is not slowing down anytime soon.
 The last meeting saw another 75 bps increase.
 The expected hike is around 4.5% - 4.7% in Q1 2023.
 This was the case last time in 2007.

 Increased mortgage rates are not the only problem.
-First time home buyers might experience problems collecting the first downpayment as the surging inflation decreases purchasing power makes saving much more difficult.
-On the supply side, the number of new family houses grew from 25% last year to 29% this year at the same time.
-The sales of new houses plummeted to a six-year low.
+First time home buyers might experience problems collecting the first downpayment as the surging inflation decreases purchasing power making saving much more difficult.
+On the supply side, the number of new family houses grew from 25% in Q3 last year to 29% in the same period.
+Meanwhile, the sales of new houses plummeted to a six-year low.

 > ... plunging mortgage applications suggest the collapse will only get worse.
 Research firm Pantheon Macroeconomists projects monthly new home sales could fall to a ten-year low of 350,000 as soon as this month.